externpro/exdlpro/README.md

 executing this step produces the source code in a patched state, suitable for debugging and stepping into the source

-if a developer already has externpro installed (using the installer produced by the build step below), they can simply run the patch step (on an externpro revision that matches their installed revision) and are now able to debug and step into third party code
+if a developer already has exdlpro installed (using the installer produced by the build step below), they can simply run the patch step (on an exdlpro revision that matches their installed revision) and are now able to debug and step into third party code

 ### build

-for each project in the [projects directory](projects) which implements a build_*project-name*() cmake function, the build step: executes the patch step then builds the project with the compiler (aka cmake generator) detected or specified at cmake-time of externpro
+for each project in the [projects directory](projects) which implements a build_*project-name*() cmake function, the build step: executes the patch step then builds the project with the compiler (aka cmake generator) detected or specified at cmake-time of exdlpro

-externpro also contains cmake options to specify different build platforms (32, 64 bit) and configurations (release, debug, multiple release runtime support with MSVC) - all of these platforms and configurations are built at build-time of externpro
+exdlpro (leveragin externpro cmake) also contains cmake options to specify different build platforms (32, 64 bit) and configurations (release, debug, multiple release runtime support with MSVC) - all of these platforms and configurations are built at build-time of exdlpro

-the `package` target of externpro will build an installer suitable for the OS on which you're building
+the `package` target of exdlpro will build an installer suitable for the OS on which you're building

 ## advantages